10 Best Lord of the Rings Board Games 2024

 But there are several unique elements:

 • The nations the sides control are not all automatically at war at the beginning of the game.
 Instead, there is a political track that marks their current status.
-You can push them to war by using appropriate dice or with certain moves.
+You can push them to war using appropriate dice or with certain moves.
 The dark side’s nations are easier to force into war, while on the Free side, only Elves start with at-war status.

 The game requires you to balance your resources.
 As Free People, you will juggle between planning an effective Fellowship’s route to Mordor and allocating forces to distract the enemy.